-Please ensure that a ‘Declaration of Conflicting Interests’ statement is included with your manuscript.
+Please ensure that a ‘Declaration of Conflicting Interests’ statement is included within your title page.
+Please see section 5.4 for additional information.
 If no conflict exists, please state that ‘The Author(s) declare(s) that there is no conflict of interest’.

 For research articles, authors are also required to state in the methods section whether participants provided informed consent and whether the consent was written or verbal.